josephcappadona/text-image-generation/README.md

 ## Usage
 ```
-python generate_text_pics.py CORPUS.txt FONTS_DIR [-rsbucp]
+python generate_text_pics.py [-cwspa] CORPUS.txt FONTS_DIR [-rsbucp]

+Optional parameters at the beginning of the command specify which tokens you would like to create (default is -w):
+-c: create images of the characters in the corpus
+-w: create images of the words in the corpus
+-s: create images of the sentences in the corpus
+-p: create images of the paragraphs in the corpus
+-a: create images of the entire corpus

-Optional parameters create images in addition to an unmodified base image for each word in each font
+Optional parameters at the end of the command create images in addition to an unmodified base image for each word in each font:
 -r: create images that are rotated slightly CW and CCW
 -s: create images that are skewed slightly left and right
 -b: create images with a slight gaussian blur